Late work penalty inputs

 Grace deadline

-The assignment deadline plus the stated grace period.
+The due date and time plus the configured grace period.

 Counted late units